fceja/inventory_frontend/README.md

 # Description

-Inventory App - organizes and manages items, as well as providing analytics. <br/>
+An app that organizes and manages items in a hierarchical folder structure, while also providing analytics.<br/>
-Supports role based login functionality.
+Supports role based login functionality.<br/>

 ** Currently under development. **